TomJ-G/MachineLearning_and_DataScience/COD/Volume estimation/Readme.md

 ## 0) Setting up.
 For the following models, I'll be using around 10000 CIF files from two Journals: Acta Crystallographica C and Organometallics.
 There are several ways you can download data from COD.
 The most preferred is to use subversion or rsync (for more details please check [COD webpage](https://wiki.crystallography.net/howtoobtaincod/)).
-The IDs of structures I used can be used in this folder in ID_list.txt file.
+The IDs of used structures can viewed in ID_list.txt file (in this folder).
 Before we start building models, we need to explore our data.
-Let's load the first file and check how to extract our data.
-I prepare the list of all CIF files with the following function:
+To prepare the list of all CIF files I used the following function:

 ```python
 #Function was taken out of one of my other projects